Unlocking the science of being human.

 Meet Beth

-Beth Derry founded Lovely Messy Humans after a two-decade career in sustainability, helping some of the world's best-known companies navigate complex challenges.
-She has a degree in Zoology, a Master’s in Ecology and is a Certified Havening Techniques Practitioner and Resilience Coach.
+Beth Derry founded Lovely Messy Humans after a 25-year career in sustainability, helping some of the world's best-known companies communicate about complex challenges.
+She has a degree in Zoology, an Ecology and Environmental Management master's, and is certified as a Havening Techniques Practitioner and Resilience Coach.

-Beth trains educators, professionals and organisations to understand the nervous system – not as abstract theory, but as something shaping behaviour, leadership, anxiety, avoidance, conflict and growth.
+Beth trains educators, professionals and organisations to understand the nervous system – not as abstract theory, but as something that shapes our daily experience, behaviour, work and relationships.

-Beth launched Lovely Messy Humans in 2023, inspired by the huge rise in anxiety and self-harm among younger generations.
+Beth launched Lovely Messy Humans in 2023, inspired by the huge rise in anxiety and self-harm among younger generations, of which she has lived experience.
+Her focus quickly expanded, because these challenges aren’t just relevant to young people – they are felt by everyone.

 Testimonials